0xilc/react-note-app/README.md

   - Delete
   - Search ( Not ready )

-This app is not responsive and competible with all browsers.
+This app is not responsive and not competible with all browsers.

 ### Access Link : https://0xilc.github.io/react-note-app/